-The rules described in this Appendix are a condensed version of the rules set forth in the document entitled "Banking Supervision and Regulation Administrative Policy Statements" (SR-05-02 dated February 3, 2005, which is set forth in Sections 5-035 and 5-041 of Part 5 of the Federal Reserve Administrative Manual ("FRAM"); and SR-05-26, dated December 8, 2005, regarding post-employment restrictions for senior examiners, which is set forth in Section 5-043 of FRAM.)
-For more detailed information, you should review the SR-letters or FRAM.
+The rules described in this Appendix are a condensed version of the rules set forth in the document entitled "Banking Supervision and Regulation Administrative Policy Statements" [SR-05-02 dated February 3, 2005, which is set forth in Sections 5-035 and 5-041 of Part 5 of the Federal Reserve Administrative Manual ("FRAM")].
+For more detailed information, you should review the SR-letter or FRAM.